All Episodes

 Before the end of the year?

-Yeah, yeah, I think so.
+I think so.

 I think before Christmas.

-No, no, they'll they'll wait a little while.
+No, no, they'll wait a little while.

 I mean, possibly, maybe that's what it is.

-Is anyone really shocked that the borders wide open?
+Is anyone really shocked that the border's wide open?

-She's terrible, but at least she can you know utter a complete sentence.
+She's terrible, but at least she can, you know, utter a complete sentence.

-Yeah, I mean, but when you know her history, you know, her history, are you shocked that the you know that the borders are free for all and wide open when you know Kamala's history with Willie Brown?
+Yeah, I mean, but when you know her history, you know, her history, are you shocked that the borders are free-for-all and wide open when you know Kamala's history with Willie Brown?

 No, you're not.

-That's her that's her style.
+That's her style.

-This is this is true journalism here.
+This is true journalism here.

-He's he's refusing to take debate.
+He's refusing to take the bait.

-Better better blow jobs and no jobs, hashtag Kamala 2024.
+Better blow jobs and no jobs.

-He's refusing to take the bait there.
+He's refused to take the bait there.

-I think he's gonna resign eventually.
+I think he's going to resign eventually.

 Who?